hankchiutw/hankchiutw.github.io/README.md

 #### Editor
 ##### Vim

-How I use Vim as an IDE: [hankchiutw/vim](https://github.com/hankchiutw/vim).
+See how I use Vim as an IDE: [hankchiutw/vim](https://github.com/hankchiutw/vim).

 ## Other interests
 - [stenciljs](https://stenciljs.com/docs/introduction/), a compiler for web components.